 All incisions are closed with sutures and dressings are placed on the skin.

-Initial recovery involves coming off of anesthesia.
+Initial recovery after the pain pump implantation involves coming off of anesthesia.
 During this time, all vital signs are monitored and pain is managed by the medical staff, if necessary.
 Many patients go home the same day with instructions for post-operative care.
 Instructions will outline how to manage comfort, when various activities such as walking can be resumed, how to care for incisions, and when to call the doctor.

 - Reduced need for oral pain medication